Introduction / History

-Religion plays an important role in the everyday lives of most Gurung people.
+Religion plays an important role in the everyday lives of most Gurung peoples.
 Their belief system is a mixture of Buddhism, Hinduism and shamanism.
-As one researcher wrote, 'Buddhism is followed by the Gurungs today although in ancient times they practiced the animistic and shamanistic form of religion similar to the pre-Buddhist Bon religion of the Himalayan regions.
+As one researcher wrote, "Buddhism is followed by the Gurungs today although in ancient times they practiced the animistic and shamanistic form of religion similar to the pre-Buddhist Bon religion of the Himalayan regions.
 The northern areas of the kingdom are populated with people of mongoloid stock who are mostly followers of Tibetan Buddhism, and so these Gurungs can also be included within this category, though currently Hindu Gurungs have also emerged due to their contact with the Hindu lowlanders."
 The ceremonies and rituals that the Gurung perform have mixed origins.
 One interesting custom, called tuno bandhane, takes place three days after the birth of a baby.
 It involves wrapping the newborn baby in a long piece of cloth.
 Less than one out of every thousand Ghaleg Gurung people are Christians today.
 The Western Gurung New Testament was first published in 1982, but it has fallen out of print since because of the small number of Western Gurung Christians and because there is no demand for it.